JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``pip install .[openmc]``

 Note that currently version 0.14.0 of OpenMC is supported.
+The user will need to have git installed on their system.

 .. _installdevelop: